OkeyAmy/Eventbuddy-Sensay/README.md

 - Ensure CSV is properly formatted (no extra spaces, correct headers)

 **AI not working:**
-- Verify Gemini API key is valid
+- Verify SENSAY API key is valid
 - Check API quotas and limits
 - Review error logs in console
 - Test with simple commands first